 Toronto – Manulife Financial Corporation (“Manulife” or the “Company”) today addressed the expected impact of new regulations to the Saskatchewan Insurance Act made by the Government of Saskatchewan.

-The Saskatchewan regulations, published yesterday on the website of the Financial and Consumer Affairs Authority of Saskatchewan, limit the amount of premiums a life insurer may receive or accept for deposit in life insurance policies and associated side accounts.
+The Saskatchewan regulations, published yesterday on the , limit the amount of premiums a life insurer may receive or accept for deposit in life insurance policies and associated side accounts.
 The basis of the claims by Mosten Investment LP (“Mosten”) against Manulife has been that life insurers can be compelled to accept unlimited premium payments.
 In effect, Mosten is seeking to use insurance policies to invest sizeable sums that have no connection to the insurance coverage.

 As previously stated, Manulife believes Mosten’s position is legally unfounded and that consumers purchasing universal life policies, and the insurers issuing these policies, never intended to have the policies function as deposit or securities contracts.
 Manulife has always been confident it would prevail with respect to this matter, and that this lawsuit would not have any material impact on the Company’s business operations or its ability to meet its obligations to customers, employees, vendors and other key stakeholders.